Octopus773/Octopus773/README.md

 ### Want i want to do
   - Server experiments with my Raspberri PI
-  - Deep Learning Stuff
+  - Computer Vision
-  - Discover Rust
+  - Coroutines
+  - Implementing algorithms as a specialized mini lib

 ### Quick Stats